Location: Scotland, UK

 Connectivity and confidence.

-The Xceed XS has a shorter cockpit than other Tiderace models, and corresponding narrower and lower deck.
-This makes fitting and removing the spraydeck easier.
+The Xceed XS has a shorter cockpit than other Tiderace models, with a corresponding narrower and lower deck.
+Straightaway, this is noticeable in making it easier to fit and remove the spraydeck.

-Connectivity between the smaller paddler and kayak is improved, edging and turning becomes easier as our body weight has a more meaningful impact on the kayak for edging and turning and control, which is crucial in more dynamic water.
+Also, crucially, connectivity between the paddler and kayak is improved especially around the thighs and hips, so edging and turning becomes easier as our body weight has a more meaningful impact on the kayak for edging and turning and control, which is so crucial in more dynamic water.
+Edging makes it easy to turn, even at 16’9”.

 Better catch area

-With a lower and narrower deck, the area in front of the cockpit is smaller and so reaching the water with the paddle is a more natural movement for the catch.
-Our forward paddling can be more powerful because we can paddle without over-reaching and changing our posture.
+With a lower and narrower deck, the area in front of the cockpit is smaller and so reaching the water with the paddle requires a more natural movement for the catch.
+So, with this benefit, our forward paddling can be more powerful because we can paddle without over-reaching and changing our posture.

 Feel, stability and manoeuvrability

-I use this mainly kayak as a day boat, only partially laden, for coaching and working with other paddlers.
-I need a kayak that turns well and allows me to perform in all conditions.
+I use this mainly kayak as a day boat, only partially laden, for coaching and guiding on the sea.
+I need a kayak that turns well and allows me to perform in all conditions whilst looking and behaving like a traditional sea kayak.
 The overall stability feels somewhere between the Xplore s and the Xcape s and shares some of the feel of the Pace Action S, such as the boxier section behind the cockpit.
-It feels fast and responsive and like the Pace Action excels in a following sea and surf; it takes off at the slightest hint of a waves from the stern.
-This has transformed my enjoyment in this environment.
-Edging makes it easy to turn, even at 16’9”.
+It feels fast and responsive and like the Pace Action and excels in a following sea and surf; it takes off at the slightest hint of a waves from the stern.
+This kayak has transformed my enjoyment in this environment.

-The performance comes with a trade off with stability, concentration is needed in certain sea states, where the Xcape s would be happy.
-It has taught me the value of good posture and an active blade when it get a bit more lively.
+The increase in performance comes with a small trade off with stability, concentration is needed in certain sea states, where the Xcape s would be happy.
+A good, relaxed posture, and an active blade when it gets a bit more lively, soon keeps the kayak and the paddler happy.

 I’ve not yet tested the Xceed XS fully laden.
-The volumes of the hatches are always going to be less with a small volume boat.
-If buying new, the front bulkhead can be moved in production phase to maximise volume in the front hatch rather than the cockpit.
+The carry capacity of the hatches are always going to be lower with a small volume boat.
+The overall volume is 304 litres.
+If buying new, the front bulkhead can be moved in the production phase to maximise volume in the front hatch rather than the cockpit.
 This can be discussed with your dealer.

-From experience in the Pace Tour S and earlier Xplore S , this would increase the stability exponentially.
+From experience in the Pace Tour, Action and the older Xplore S, paddling laden would increase the stability exponentially.

-In summary, the Xceed XS will be my day boat of choice for working and short expeds.
-It has made me value the benefit of matching volume to paddler weight, improving some of my habits, increased my enjoyment in a following sea, and it definitely is where I want to be as a paddler.
+In summary, the Xceed XS will be my day boat of choice for working and short overnight trips.
+It has improved my paddling habits and it definitely matches my paddling ambitions and where I want to be as a paddler.

 For further information please visit Tiderace Sea Kayaks.